Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description states 'List the artifacts of a specific build in Jenkins' with specific verb and resource.
-Clearly distinguishes from siblings like get_build_artifact and get_build_artifact_url, which focus on single artifacts or URLs.
+The description clearly states 'List the artifacts of a specific build in Jenkins', using a specific verb and resource.
+It distinguishes from siblings like 'get_build_artifact' by focusing on listing all artifacts of a build.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.